jjkavalam/ai-codegen-as-compile-step/README.md

 curl -fsSL https://bun.com/install | bash
 ```

-You need the pi.dev coding agent available as "pi" in the shell.
+You need the pi.dev coding agent available as `pi` in the shell.
 See [pi's documentation](https://pi.dev/).

 To do this, setup a Nodejs environment and globally install pi: